Godzilla Minus One: Background and development

 In 2019, Toho began a "Godzilla Room" division, devoted to planning new Godzilla projects.
-Following the completion of his film The Great War of Archimedes that same year, producer Minami Ichikawa appointed renowned filmmaker Takashi Yamazaki to make Toho's next Godzilla film.
-Godzilla Minus One ultimately became Yamazaki's third time working on a production utilizing Godzilla.
-His 2007 film Always: Sunset on Third Street 2 features the monster in a dream-like opening sequence, and he created the motion simulator attraction Godzilla the Ride: Giant Monsters Ultimate Battle (2021) for Seibu-en during pre-production.
+Following the completion of his film The Great War of Archimedes that same year, producer Minami Ichikawa appointed Yamazaki to make Toho's next Godzilla film.
+Development officially began when Yamazaki submitted the film's plot in March 2019.
+Godzilla Minus One ultimately became Yamazaki's third time working on a production utilizing Godzilla, as he also created the motion simulator attraction Godzilla the Ride: Giant Monsters Ultimate Battle (2021) for Seibu-en during pre-production.

 On February 18, 2022, Robot Communications announced the film under the working title Blockbuster Monster Movie (超大作怪獣映画, Chōtaisaku Kaijū Eiga), via a casting call on its official website.
 Robot stated Yamazaki would direct and that Toho would present the film.
 The next day, HuffPost writer Kenji Ando mentioned that fans on social media were conjecturing that it would be a remake of the original Godzilla film, and cited Yamazaki's comments from an interview regarding his depiction of Godzilla in Always: Sunset on Third Street 2: "You can't have Godzilla unless it's [set in] the Shōwa era".

 Yamazaki's unnamed kaiju project was declared to be a Godzilla film on November 3, 2022, at an event hosted by Toho celebrating the franchise's 68th anniversary, known as "Godzilla Day".
 The company also reported that the film had completed filming and had entered post-production with a targeted release date of November 3, 2023.
 Yamazaki was named the film's writer and visual effects supervisor.
 On December 13, 2022, Toho's head of planning, Hisashi Usui, implied that the movie is connected to Godzilla (1954).